divvi-xyz/docs-v1/docs/publishing/app-store.md

 ## WHEN: Timeline

 **Please apply as soon you start building.
-The goal is to avoid delays in publishing and getting your divvi app live.**
+The goal is to avoid delays in publishing and getting your Divvi app live.**

 *Tip*: Applying through Apple is free and includes faster processing.
 Please apply at this [link](https://developer.apple.com/enroll/duns-lookup/#!/search).